jmaalouf23/jmaalouf23/README.md

 - ⛽   Decarbonization of materials like fuels and plastics
 -  ⚡   Electrochemistry
 - 💻   Machine learning for molecular property prediction
-- ⚛️   Pursuing a career in computational chemistry
+- ⚛️   Pursuing a career in computational chemistry and clean energy

 ### Links <br>